 SCAS also allows clients to respond rapidly to changing market conditions by deploying or modifying cloud-centric (“born on the cloud”) or cloud-enabled (legacy applications) quickly and easily.
 In fact, developers can move from the dev/test environment directly into production with SCAS, taking advantage of proven repeatable patterns contained within the SmartCloud Application Workload Service, thus eliminating human error.
 These repeatable patterns allow clients to eradicate errors by avoiding manual processes – this drives consistent results, increases productivity, and reduces risk.

 IBM SmartCloud Application Services are compatible with the newly announced IBM PureSystems family.
-For example, through SmartCloud Application Services clients can rapidly design, develop, and test their dynamic applications on IBM's public cloud and deploy those same application patterns on a private cloud built with PureApplication Systems
+For example, through SmartCloud Application Services clients can rapidly design, develop, and test their dynamic applications on IBM's public cloud and deploy those same application patterns on a private cloud built with PureApplication Systems, or vice versa.

 IBM SmartCloud Application Services is now in pilot and accepting new client who want to get ready to accelerate their cloud initiatives.
 Clients won’t pay for SCAS services during the pilot, but will only be charged for the underlying *SmartCloud Enterprise infrastructure used by the services (that’s because SCAS runs on top of IBM’s Infrastructure as a Service offering, SmartCloud Enterprise, or SCE).
 Existing SCE customers can get up and running on the pilot quickly and start realizing the benefits of PaaS right away.